BibekKoirala07/barenode/README.md

-# FastNode
+# BareNode

-FastNode is a lightweight, minimalist HTTP server framework for Node.js that simplifies route handling and file serving.
+BareNode is a lightweight, minimalist HTTP server framework for Node.js that simplifies route handling and file serving.

 ## Features